Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 38 of 5538.
-Question39.
-Which among the following method of separation is used in petrochemical industry to obtain different fractions of petroleum, to separate the different gases from air, to distil alcohols etc?
-Correct
+39. Which among the following method of separation is used in petrochemical industry to obtain different fractions of petroleum, to separate the different gases from air, to distil alcohols etc?

 To separate two or more miscible liquids which do not differ much in their boiling points (difference in boiling points is less than 25 K) fractional distillation is employed.
 Fractional distillation is used in petrochemical industry to obtain different fractions of petroleum, to separate the different gases from air, to distil alcohols etc.